 Get ready to spice up your mealtime with this hearty vegan chili recipe!
 Packed with a medley of beans, vegetables, and zesty seasonings, it's the perfect way to add a "kick" of flavor to your day with only 15 minutes of active prep time!

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

 Blissful Basil offers a vibrant journey through vegan cooking, where delicious plant-based foods become the colorful foundation for meals that nourish the body and delight the senses.

 Today we’re excited to share an easy vegan chili recipe from the book (below).
 This chili requires just 15 minutes of active prep time and then you can sit back, relax, and occasionally give it a stir.
-It’s the perfect meal to have simmering in the background on a lazy Sunday afternoon while you binge-watch House of Cards (Frank Underwood, you scare me, but I just can’t quit you).
+It’s the perfect meal to have simmering in the background on a lazy Sunday afternoon while you binge-watch your favorite tv show.

 This vegan chili recipe garners its meatiness from walnuts and sun-dried tomatoes that have been pulsed into a crumble and sautéed with onions, peppers, tomatoes, beans, and an array of spices.
 Balsamic vinegar and tamari deepen both the flavor and the color of the chili.
 The balsamic enhances the complexity of the chili’s acidity and mingles with the tomatoes in the loveliest of ways, while the tamari adds an enticing umami quality.
 A lengthy simmer time melds the flavors together, and then it’s time to serve.
 Spoon this chili into bowls, pile on the toppings, and serve with a hefty handful of tortilla chips for dipping!